qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 * Draw a line using the :guilabel:`Pencil` tool:

   * Click once to start the line.
-Hold :kbd:`ctrl` to make it snap to increments of 15 degrees.
+Hold :kbd:`Ctrl` to make it snap to increments of 15 degrees.
   * Move the pointer horizontally and place a point with a simple click.
   * Click and snap to the vertex of the line and trace a vertical line, ended